dmd-program/dmd-100-book/docs/lessons/lesson-2/topics/identity-design.md

 In corporate branding, the market drives brand identity design for the purpose of attracting customers, clients, suppliers, investors, and other stakeholders.
 Branding can help a company to promote a kind of historical heritage, disruptive newness, or another set of values in order to appeal to a target market.
 Logos, word-marks, letterhead, packaging, architecture, corporate culture, product aesthetics, social impact, and leadership personalities all contribute to the brand identity.

-## Citations

-1. Miller, Geoffrey.
+[^1]: Miller, Geoffrey.
 Spent: Sex, Evolution, and Consumer Behavior.
 2009.
 Page 144
-2. Bernays, Edward.
+[^2]: Bernays, Edward.
 Propaganda.
 1928